Family Medical Leave Act

 To Apply for FMLA leave:

-- Notify your chair or dean in writing of your need to take leave.
-Sending an email is fine and should include the information in the HR Medical Leave Request Checklist. (see #3 for modification to checklist process)
+- Notify your chair or dean in writing of your need to take leave and the dates your are requesting.
+Sending an email is fine and should include the information in the HR Medical Leave Request Checklist. (*see #3 for modification to checklist process)

-- Have your health care provider or the health care provider treating the individual you are caring for fill out a Certification of Health Care Provider for Employee or a Certification of Health Care Provider for Family Member form.
+- Have your health care provider or the health care provider treating you or the individual you are caring for fill out a Certification of Health Care Provider for Employee or a Certification of Health Care Provider for Family Member form.

 - If you do not have enough accrued sick time to cover your leave (your paycheck will show your hours of sick leave), include with your request for leave a statement that you wish to apply for time from the MSP Sick Leave Bank.

 See the US Department of Labor site for a complete description of the Family and Medical Leave Act